 Extra-Governmental Organizations and the US War in Vietnam

-Ben Rhodes, Deputy National Security Advisor for Strategic Communication under President Obama, sparked a controversy in May of 2016 when he claimed to have created an "echo chamber" to promote the Iran nuclear deal.
-His boast attracted the attention of the House Committee on Oversight and Government Reform, which held a hearing during which several conservative think-tank representatives accused him of deceiving the public by deploying a "network of surrogates" to provide "seemingly independent validation" of the administration's position.
 This paper explores the collaboration between the executive and extra-governmental organizations in US national security politics.
-It argues that legal and political constraints compel ambitious administrations facing public resistance or congressional opposition to recruit outside groups to help wage public relations campaigns in support of the president's agenda.
+It argues that legal and political constraints motivate ambitious administrations facing public resistance or congressional opposition to recruit outside groups to help wage public relations campaigns in support of the president's agenda.
 Archival research conducted at the Johnson and Nixon Presidential Libraries reveals how and why both administrations either declined or pursued extra-governmental public relations assistance as the war's popularity rose and fell.
-This analytic narrative shows how certain outside groups gained prominence in US national security politics, among them one of the organizations represented by Rhodes' critics, which made its political fortunes by helping President Nixon defeat the McGovern-Hatfield Amendment to End the War and pursue his program of Vietnamization.
+This analytic narrative shows how certain outside groups gained prominence in US national security politics, among them one of the most influential think-tanks in Washington, which made its political fortunes by helping President Nixon defeat the McGovern-Hatfield Amendment to End the War and pursue his program of Vietnamization.

 I believe in methodological heterodoxy.
 I work from problem to method, not the reverse.
 This requires special attention to each discrete step in a process of conceptualization, deduction, and validation.
 Thus far, my work has included quantitative observational analysis, controlled experimentation, and archival research.